 - Easy to fold up & store in tight places due to its flexibility.

-Cons of Silicone Bakeware
+Cons of Silicone Bakeware:

-- Can’t use over an open flame.
+- Can’t use silicone over an open flame.

 - Sharp instruments will slice silicone.

-Silicone Cupcake Pan Set (2-Piece)
+Silicone Muffin Pan Set (2-Piece)

 Caring for Silicone